ester-t-s/graetzlfarben/README.md

 # Grätzlfarben, aka Kiezcolors

 *Grätzlfarben* is a map based tool that creates a postcard showing the landuse distribution in your neighborhood in Vienna.
-It is based on the [Kiezcolors](https://kiezcolors.odis-berlin.de) Tool of the [Open Data Informationsstelle Berlin](https://odis-berlin.de/).
+It is based on the [Kiezcolors](https://kiezcolors.odis-berlin.de) tool of the [Open Data Informationsstelle Berlin](https://odis-berlin.de/).
 By zooming in and out you can pick a location and position it inside the circle. *Grätzlfarben* then maps the individual areas onto a tree map diagram.
 You can print the resulting motive as a postcard and share it!

 ![graetzlfarben_overview](static/img/overview-image.png)

 ## Tech stack